CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

 `which sbatch`

-Do not install sofware on this demo cluster
+Do not install sofware on this test cluster

-the t2.micro head node is too small

-Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the Intermediate Tutorial
+Save the key pair and SubnetId from this hpc7g.test.yaml to use in the yaml for the Intermediate Tutorial

 ## Exit the cluster